 I am ready to say goodbye to these cold dark winter days and hello to the Spring!
-So today I have a fun Springy pattern for you … a pretty flower basket to add a little color to your days or to decorate for Easter baskets for your little loves.
-(You can find the Easter egg pattern here.)
+So today I have a fun Springy Easter basket crochet pattern for you … a pretty flower basket to add a little color to your days or to decorate for Easter baskets for your little loves.
+Fill it with colorful crochet eggs or yummy Easter treats.

 Here’s what you need: